About Robin Hood

 Sherwood’s most famous resident still inspires visitors who want to discover the home of this legend, and more about the facts and folklore which surround him.

 Sherwood Forest still pulses with the tales of Robin and his merry men…outwitting the law, helping the poor and cleverly using this forest as their home, hunting ground and hiding place.
-Visit Sherwood and these stories come to life, as we create guides, activities and events to help visitors of all ages to get as close as possible to seeing the forest through the eyes of its famous legends.
+We want these stories to come to life, and are currently developing guides, activities and events to help visitors of all ages to get as close as possible to seeing the forest through the eyes of its famous legends.

 Meet Robin Hood